The Working Holiday Visa to Austria

 04. What documents are required for the application?

-Yes, you must buy health insurance for the entirety of your stay.
+Yes, you must buy health insurance for the entirety of your stay and present proof as part of your application.
 You must purchase a minimum coverage of €30,000.

 10. What is pvtistes.net and how can it help me?